Ronald Hyatt Scholarship

 - Optional – A current résumé if it provides additional information not already provided in the application

 A committee will review applications and conduct interviews with finalists.
-The winner will be formally announced at the Carl Blyth Lecture to be held in April 2019.
+The winner will be formally announced at the Carl Blyth Lecture to be held in late March 2019.
 The scholarship awardee is expected to be present at the Blyth Lecture, and must be enrolled as a full time EXSS major at the time the award is dispersed in August 2019.